 A creative way to keep fostering a love for reading is to share a “Book Talk”.
 “Book Talks” – a quick “ad”/“teaser” of your favorite book, via video recording.
 Students will get an idea of what the book is about, creating interest in hopes they will choose to read that book or a similar one.

 Would you be willing to record a 1-3 minute video sharing about one of your favorite books?
 Recording locations TBD.

 We may not be able to read with the students in person, but we can provide resources for our students!
 Throughout the school year we will be collecting books for students grades K-5 to distribute throughout the 11 school districts we serve.

 Would you consider donating one, two, ten, or even a whole classroom set of books?
 Collection locations TBD.

 Another way to support our schools and students during this season is simply to provide resources.
 Students across the Greater Austin area are in need of, not only books, but holiday meals, birthday presents, and basic needs such as toothpaste, toothbrushes, soap, shampoo, and other essential items.

 Would you consider donating resources and/or funds to provide resources for students?
 Collection locations TBD.

-If you did not volunteer with Education Connection in the 2019-20 school year, please review the list above.
+Please review the list above.
 Which option stirred your heart?
-Once you have decided how you want would like to engage, please email Education Connection at firstname.lastname@example.org and share how you’d like to be involved.
+Once you have decided how you would like to engage, please email Education Connection at firstname.lastname@example.org and share how you’d like to be involved.